-(A) The payments shall be negotiated with the employer and based upon a written agreement signed by the employer, the injured worker and the bureau.
+(A) The payments shall be negotiated with the employer and based upon a written agreement signed by the employer and the injured worker, and approved by the bureau.
 The basis for negotiation shall be:

 (1) The nature of the disability of the injured worker as determined by the bureau;